nsidc/NSIDC-Data-Tutorials/pedagogy_guide.md

 List the learning objectives after the notebook description.

 ### Consider your audience
-Are they beginners with no experience of writing code, or are they experienced coders who just want to find the best way to read some data
+Are they beginners with no experience of writing code, or are they experienced coders who just want to find the best way to read some data.

 ### Consider the duration of the tutorial
 Try to keep the time required to complete a notebook short.
 This speaks to focusing on one task.
 Users may give-up or loose interest if notebooks require too much time.